Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: The Proposed Algorithm

 Another common requirement for redistricting plans is that districts ``to the greatest extent possible" follow existing administrative boundaries such as county and municipality lines.\footnote{If a redistricting plan must always respect these boundaries, we can simply treat the administrative units as the nodes of the original graph to be partitioned.} In theory, this constraint can be formulated using a $J$ function which penalizes maps for every county line crossed by a district.
 In practice, however, we can more efficiently generate desired maps by directly incorporating this constraint into our sampling algorithm.

 Fortunately, with a small modification to the proposed algorithm, we can sample redistricting plans proportional to a similar target distribution but with the additional constraint that the number of administrative splits not exceed $n-1$.
-In most states, the number of administrative units that are considered (such as counties) is much larger than the number of districts $n$, so this constraint represents a significant improvement from the baseline algorithm, which can in theory yield up to $n-1$ splits.
-Together with this constraint, a further preference for fewer administrative splits can be incorporated through the $J$ function.
+The hard constraint of $n-1$ splits cannot be adjusted upwards or downwards, unfortunately, but a preference for even fewer administrative splits may be incorporated through the $J$ function.

 Let $A$ be the set of administrative units, such as counties.
 We can relate these units to the nodes by way of a labeling function $\eta:V\to A$ that assigns each node to its corresponding unit.
-Thus, our modified algorithm works for non-administrative units so long as they can be represented by this labeling function.
 This function induces an equivalence relation $\sim_\eta$ on nodes, where $v\sim_\eta u$ for nodes $v$ and $u$ iff $\eta(v)=\eta(u)$.
 If we quotient $G$ by this relation, we obtain the administrative-level multigraph $G\,/\sim_\eta$, where each vertex is an administrative unit and every edge corresponds to an edge in $G$ which connects two nodes in different administrative units.
 We can write the number of administrative splits as

 where $C(\cdot)$ counts the number of connected components in the subgraph $\eta^{-1}(a)\cap\xi^{-1}(i)$.